-Although arbitrary collections of stationary ergodic distributions over finite alphabets are weakly compressible, Kieffer \cite{Kie78} showed the collection of \iid distributions over $\naturals$ is not even weakly compressible.
-Indeed, here the finiteness of single letter redundancy characterizes weak compressibility.
-Any collection of stationary ergodic measures over infinite sequences is weakly compressible iff $R_1<\infty$.
+Although arbitrary collections of stationary ergodic distributions over finite alphabets are weakly compressible, Kieffer \cite{Kie78} showed the collection of all \iid distributions over $\naturals$ is not even weakly compressible.
+Indeed, here the finiteness of single letter redundancy is sufficient for weak compressibility.
+Any collection of stationary ergodic measures over infinite sequences is weakly compressible if $R_1<\infty$.

 $R_1$ being finite, however, is not sufficient for strong compression guarantees to hold even when while dealing with \iid sampling.
 We reproduce the following Example \ref{exm1} from~\cite{HS14} to illustrate the pitfalls with strong compression, and to motivate the notion of \emph{tail redundancy} that will be central to our main result.
 Proposition~\ref{prop1} shows that the collection in the Example below has finite single letter redundancy, but Proposition \ref{prop2} shows that its length $n$ redundancy does not diminish to zero as $n\to\infty$.